Quick Summary

 The revenue inspector heads Firkas, which are the further sub-division of taluks.

-Viluppuram is the largest district in Tamil Nadu with an area of around 7194 sq.
+Viluppuram is the largest district in Tamil Nadu, with an area of around 7194 sq.
 Kms.
 Viluppuram was a part of Cuddalore until 1993.
 Their associated history also explains the cultural similarity between the two districts.

 Contrary to Villupuram, Chennai is the smallest district in Tamil Nadu.
 It covers an area of around 426 sq.
 Kms.
 Additionally, Chennai is not only the capital city of the state but is also a metropolis and a culturally rich land.

-This smallest district in Tamil Nadu caters to a population of 67,48,026 in total.
+This smallest district in Tamil Nadu has a total population of 67,48,026.
 It has 3 divisions, 16 taluks, and 122 villages.

 Earlier known as Madras Patnam, Chennai has Kancheepuram as its capital.

-The region is well known for its iron lock and its amazing quality.
+The region is well known for its iron lock and its fantastic quality.
 It also has a manufacturing unit of the same.
 Additionally, the area is also reputed for its skills in leather tanning.
 Textiles like silk from Chinalapatti make a mark all over the country.

 The District Collector is the head of district-level administration and performs several important duties.